Summary Metrics and Listings that are Commonly Used to Track Study Progress

 5. Review Progress

-The Review Progress table shows the current number of records awaiting review or that have been reviewed at each review level.
-The type and number of review levels are defined by a study Administrator.
+The Review Progress table shows the current number of records awaiting or being reviewed at each review level.
+A study Administrator defines the type and number of review levels.

 Tapping on any of the metrics will expand the list of corresponding records.
 You can then tap the date to drill into each record.